 '''

-let f r : {x:i32} = r with x = 0
+def f r : \{x:i32\} = r with x = 0

 '''

 Even though the return type annotation disambiguates the type, this program still fails to type check.
 This is because the return type is not consulted until after the body of the function has been checked.
 The solution is to put a type annotation on the parameter instead: